MatteoEleouet/BayesNN_Uncertainty/README.md

 *Figure 3: Histogram of prediction confidence scores, showcasing the model's certainty in its predictions.*

-![Class Probabilities and Uncertainty Intervals](./Figure_4.png) *Figure 4: Probabilities and uncertainty intervals for each class across multiple samples, providing insight into the model's certainty across different classes.*
+![Class Probabilities and Uncertainty Intervals](./Figure_4.png) *Figure 4: Probabilities and uncertainty intervals for each class, providing insight into the model's certainty across different classes.*

 ## Requirements